GYXie/weibo_dataset/README.md

 # Open Chinese Microblog Dataset
-This is a Chinses Miscroblog Dataset.
+This is a Chinese Miscroblog Dataset.
 We keep collecting data from the Internet and upload to this repository every hour.